 - Pray that God will use Leo and Annie’s bold witness to bring glory to His name and to grow His church among this tribe in the years to come.

-- Join the believers in this tribe in praying that God will make them strong and help them spread the gospel in their community.
+- Join the believers in this tribe in praying God will make them strong and help them spread the gospel in their community.